cloudfoundry-community/swift-buildpack/README.md

 For a list of the Swift supported versions, check out the [manifest.yml](https://github.com/IBM-Swift/swift-buildpack/blob/bluemix-buildpack/manifest.yml) file.
 Since there are frequent Swift language changes, it's advised that you pin to your Swift version.
 Once you have tested your code with a specific version of Swift, you can then update the `.swift-version` file with the appropriate Swift version for compiling your application.

+### System level libraries

+This buildpack installs the following system libraries:

+- libcurl3
+- libblocksruntime-dev
+- libkqueue0

+Once Foundation (Linux) provides complete networking functionality and [`libdispatch`](#libdispatch) is bundled up with the Swift binaries, there won't be a need for installing these system libraries.

 ### libdispatch

 As yet, the Swift binaries (for Linux) do not include the [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) library.
 It is expected that this library is fully integrated with the Swift binaries at some point later this year.
 As a stopgap solution, this buildpack includes the libdispatch binaries for the following Swift versions: